October 2024

 It took Montgomery's Episcopalians 8 years to plan and build their church.
 It seems like we are on a similar time line.

 We are making progress though, on a design and plans, and have published a pamphlet which will give you an idea of what we hope to build to safeguard and exhibit Montgomery's growing collection.
-Our consulting engineer is preparing documents we will need for reaching out to our neighbors and getting approvals from the Town.
+Our consulting engineer is preparing the documents we will need for reaching out to our neighbors and getting approvals from the Town.
 Our capital campaign will shift into high gear after we get the green light.

 You can donate to our building fund anytime online on our "History 4 Sale" page.